Park Rules

 No. Smoking is prohibited in all New York parks, even though it may be legal to smoke elsewhere in public.
 As such, no smoking of any kind is permitted at Little Island, including cigarettes, marijuana, vaping, or use of e-cigarettes.

-Anyone is welcome to take photos and videos in the park as long as you are not creating an unsafe condition or making exclusive use of an area.
+Anyone is welcome to take photos and videos in the park, provided it does not create an unsafe condition or make exclusive use of any area.
+Commercial photography and film shoots are not permitted.

-You may review our Film and Photo Guidelines here.
-For press inquiries, please contact us here
+For full details, please review our Film and Photo Guidelines here.
+For press inquiries, please contact us here.

 Little Island is a public park and as such is not available for private events.